 Due to limited seating, reservations are necessary and may be made by telephoning Chesapeake Public Schools between 8:00 a.m. and 4:00 p.m. weekdays.
 (757-547-0153)

-View the wonders of the night sky while listing to stereophonic music in the planetarium star theater.
-Selections of classical and pop music will be reproduced on the planetarium’s powerful sound system as cosmic visuals dance before your eyes.
+View the wonders of the night sky while listening to stereophonic music in the planetarium star theater.
+Selections of classical and pop music will be played on the planetarium’s powerful sound system while cosmic visuals dance before your eyes.
 This program allows your imagination to wander among the stars.

 “The Mystery of Stonehenge”

-More than 4000 years ago a tribe of barbarians built one of the most amazing structures on Earth, a large stone structure in the shape of a circle.
-This circle of stones may have been a pagan temple or the burial site of some important leader.
-It may have also been a Stone Age computer capable of predicting astronomical events.
-The true purpose is unknown.
-We will explore this stone circle in search of alignments of stars and planets.
+Almost 4000 years ago a tribe of barbarians built a large stone structure for some unknown reason.
+The circle of stone may have been a pagan temple, burial site or maybe a stone age computer for predicting astronomical events.
+The circle of stones, and their purpose, has always been a mystery.
+We will explore the stone circle and search for alignments of stars and planets.

 “The Winter Sky”